DrippyTripp/Kermit-s-Valentine/README.md

 or just simply ask your boyfriend out 🫱🏻🫲🏻
 A simple code done on codesandbox.io (react) to check out how the difficulty would be and honestly its pretty managable Your main focus is on the App.tsx and App.css ✨
-All the best love birds 💗
+Dont worry this was done after alot of research and with the help of other codes aswell(❁´◡`❁) All the best love birds 💗